CorruptBandit/Theosinstaller-iOS-32bit-64bit/README.md

 # TheosInstaller-iOS (32bit/64bit)
-Install Theos on 32bit or 64bit iOS device with one click. for 32bit device only work with sdk 9.3
+Install Theos on 32bit or 64bit iOS device with one click. for 32bit device, only work with sdk 9.3

 # Usage
 `theosinst` [Options] [sdks]